TNK-BP's chief oil trader leaves, denies Rosneft move

 "I am not negotiating with any other company to join them.
 I have not been in negotiations with any other company to join them.
 I am taking a break for personal reasons."

-Kollek will be replaced by Yelena Lobodina, who has held senior trading positions at both TNK-BP and BP.
+Kollek will be replaced by Yelena Lobodina, currently supply department director at TNK-BP.
 He will stay on through September to ensure a smooth transition and would, if needed, serve as a consultant.

-Kollek, nephew of the late mayor of Jerusalem, Teddy Kollek, introduced long-term tenders to sell crude oil and products while at TNK-BP, boosting its export operations, and brought in international traders from major houses as well as co-owner BP.
+Israeli-born Kollek, nephew of the late mayor of Jerusalem, Teddy Kollek, introduced long-term tenders to sell crude oil and refined products while at TNK-BP, boosting its export operations.

 But Kollek's proposal to establish a trading hub in Geneva was blocked last year, triggering speculation over his future at TNK-BP, a 50-50 venture between BP and four Soviet-born tycoons led by banking-to-retail billionaire Mikhail Fridman.